vanillartwork/aws-ss-clash/DISCLAIMER.md

 The project name, logo, icons, and related brand identifiers of this Tool (if any) are not covered by the MIT License.
 Without prior permission, no person may use them in any way that implies an official version, official endorsement, or affiliation with the developer.

-### 10. Limitation of Liability and Severability
+### 10. Limitation of Liability, No Waiver, and Severability

 1. **Limitation of Liability**: To the maximum extent permitted by applicable law, the developer shall not be liable for any loss of profits, business interruption, loss of data, or any other indirect or consequential damages, even if the developer has been advised of the possibility of such damages.
+2. **No Waiver**: Any failure or delay by the developer in exercising or enforcing any right under this Disclaimer or applicable law shall not be deemed a waiver of that right, nor affect the developer's ability to exercise it in the future.
-2. **Severability**: If any provision of this disclaimer is found to be invalid, illegal, or unenforceable under applicable law, such invalidity shall not affect the validity of the remaining provisions, which shall remain in full force and effect.
+3. **Severability**: If any provision of this disclaimer is found to be invalid, illegal, or unenforceable under applicable law, such invalidity shall not affect the validity of the remaining provisions, which shall remain in full force and effect.

 ### 11. Modification of this Disclaimer